Research Interests

 Nature Neuroscience, 2022

-codes
+paper / codes

 This study identified different brain representations of pain processing across brain regions.
 Some brain regions such as vmPFC show high variability across individuals, whereas other regions such as SMC show stable patterns.